 The hospitalist also helps a patient’s hospital stay run more efficiently.
 “Because we’re able to receive those results, we’re also able to transition patients to their next level of care, whether it’s going home or to an alternative facility, in a more timely manner,” he explains.

-While hospitalists do not replace primary care physicians, they do help ensure the entire hospitalization process runs as smoothly as possibly.
-“We can’t replace the 20-year relationship that someone has had with their primary care provider and the confidence that they have, but the hospitalists that I work with are caring, empathetic internal medicine specialists who are in medicine because they care about people and the whole person,” says Dr. Grobman.
+While hospitalists do not replace primary care physicians, they do help ensure the entire hospitalization process runs as smoothly as possible.
+“We can’t replace the 20-year relationship that someone has had with their primary care provider and the confidence that they have, but the hospitalists that I work with are caring, empathetic internal medicine specialists who are in medicine because they care about people and the whole person,” Dr. Grobman says.

 To learn more about Piedmont’s hospitals, click here.